isabella-jin/Isabella-Jin/README.md

     </a>
 </p>

-- 🖥 I’m currently working as a Data Analyst at a startup
+- 🖥 I’m currently working as a Data Analyst
 - 🎓 M.Sc.
 Business Analytics | M.Sc.
 International Business | B.Ec.
 Finance
 - 🤔 I’m looking for help to build a Data Science career and polish my programming skills
 - ⚡ Fun fact: I love listening to (all genres of) music, playing the flute, and watching comedies.